 Do not let outside circumstances determine the level of your thinking.
-Make the vision for your life stronger than the vision from your window.
+Make the vision for your life more potent than the vision from your window.

-Be inspired and energized by the accomplishments of other people but remain true to your own vision.
+Be inspired and energized by other people's accomplishments but remain true to your vision.

-If you base your thinking, your vision of what’s possible for you only on the outside world, you are always going to go around in circles.
+If you base your thinking and vision of what's possible for you only on the outside world, you will always go around in circles.

-You will think, feel, and act according to your present environment and that’s a recipe for stagnation.
+You will think, feel, and act according to your present environment.
+This is a recipe for stagnation.

-How does growth happen?
-Always from the inside out, never from the outside in.
-You can attract energy from the outside, but the actual growing happens within.
+Growth always happens from the inside out, never from the outside in.
+You can attract energy from the outside, but the transformation happens from within.

-One of the advantages of living in the 21st century is seeing more and more people move toward and realize their dreams despite their past or present outside circumstances.
+One of the advantages of living in the 21st century is seeing more and more people move toward and realize their dreams despite their past or present external circumstances.

-These people refused to let the outside world, their circumstances dictate what was going on inside of them, and they decided to move forward regardless.
+These people refused to let the outside world or circumstances dictate what was happening inside them and decided to move forward.

 Personal growth lesson #7

-We often have a vision for our career or our material possessions, but what about the vision for ourselves?
+We often have a vision for our career or material possessions, but what about a vision for ourselves?

 Do you have a specific, written description of the kind of person that you aspire to be, with strengths, weaknesses, character traits, and more?

 Furthermore, most people let other people set the standard for themselves.
-We think we need to be just like that influencer on social media that we admire but who’s unfulfilled.
-Or like that entrepreneur who’s making all this money but might have a disastrous family life.
+We feel a need to be just like that influencer on social media we admire but who's unfulfilled.
+Or like that entrepreneur who makes a lot of money but might have a disastrous family life.

-You are a unique being and your purpose is to express who you are, not to be a copy of someone else.
+You are unique, and your purpose is to develop and express who you are, not to be a copy of someone else.

 Personal growth lesson #8

-In the 21st century, the number of options for discovering our passions and expressing our talents is greater than ever before.
+In the 21st century, the number of options for discovering our passions and expressing our talents is greater than ever.

-Not so long ago, your life path was more or less mapped out for you, and in many countries, this is still the case.
-However, this greater freedom of choice also means more responsibility.
+Not so long ago, your life path was more or less mapped out in advance.
+In many countries, this is still the case.
+The greater freedom of choice we enjoy also brings more responsibility.

 The most important days are the day you were born and the day you found out why.

-When your life path is not aligned with your passions and talents, and you can't express yourself, you will become frustrated and discouraged sooner or later.
+When your life path is not aligned with your passions or talents, and you can't express yourself, you will become frustrated.
+Your creative energy desires to find expression through you.

-Your treasure is on the path on which you can optimally develop and express your strengths toward goals that are meaningful to you.
+Your treasure is the path on which you can optimally develop and express your strengths toward meaningful goals.

-What if you have no idea of where to find your treasure?
-Search and you will find!
+What if you need help finding your treasure?
+Search, and you will find!

-There are also many tools available to detect and develop your natural strengths and interests, such as personality tests or working with a life coach.
+Many tools are also available to detect and develop your natural strengths and interests, such as personality tests or working with a coach.

 Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you: for every one that asketh receiveth, and he that seeketh findeth; and to him that knocketh it shall be opened.